Dimm-ddr/loudlyproud/content/ru/books/the-prophets-095df7ab.md

   short_book_description: Alternate cover edition of ISBN9780593085684A novel about the forbidden union between two enslaved young men on a Deep South plantation, the refuge they find in each other, and a betrayal that...
   tags:
     - African American
-    - African American gay men
+    - LGBTQIA+
     - african american & black historical
+    - african american gay men
+    - gay
     - historical
-    - historical general
-    - LGBTQIA+
-    - Literary
-    - New York Times reviewed
-    - Slaves
-    - gay
     - literary
     - new york times bestseller
     - queer
     - romance
+    - slaves
 ---